Gunners’ Day: September 28

 A significant and progressive milestone in recent times is the induction of women officers into the Regiment of Artillery.
 This move marks a historic shift towards gender equality in the Indian Army.
 In January 2023, the Army opened the doors of its artillery units to women officers for the first time.
 Subsequently, five women officers were inducted into the regiment, paving the way for greater participation by women in combat roles.

 As of January 2024, four women officers from the artillery regiment – Lieutenants Deepti Rana, Priyanka Sevda, Aadya Jha, and Enoni CH – made history by commanding mechanized columns at the Republic Day parade.
-They showcased cutting-edge artillery systems such as the Pinaka multi-barrel rocket launcher and the Swathi weapon-locating radar, symbolising the significant strides made by women in the Army.
+They showcased cutting-edge artillery systems such as the Pinaka multi-barrel rocket launcher and the Swathi weapon-locating radar, symbolizing the significant strides made by women in the Army.

 Additionally, the Army has begun the process of promoting women officers to command posts, previously reserved for men.
 In a move toward gender parity, women in various branches, including the artillery, are being promoted to colonel ranks and beyond, marking a new era of leadership.